Chōshi Electric Railway Line: Accidents

 A head-on collision occurred in June 1995 north of Kasagami-Kurohae Station between DeHa 701 on a down (Tokawa-bound) service and DeHa 1001 on an up (Chōshi-bound) service.
 Both cars sustained front-end damage.
 DeHa 701 was returned to service in April 1996 following repairs and repainting back into the standard livery of dark brown and red.

 On 11 January 2014, at 08:19, 2000 series 2-car EMU set 2002 from Tokawa to Choshi derailed on points on the approach to Kasagami-Kurohae Station.
-Two of the train's bogies were derailed, but the train remained upright and none of the nine passengers on board was injured.
+Two of the train's bogies were derailed, but the train remained upright and none of the nine passengers on board were injured.

 Passenger statistics

 The annual passenger statistics for past years are as shown below.

 In popular culture

 Tokawa Station on the line was used as a filming location for the 1985 NHK TV drama series Miotsukushi (澪つくし).